alexander-milchev/ProgrammingMaterials/README.md

 ### Enemy Characters

 Must be implemented inhereting from EnemyUnitBase.
 You can look at EnemyDummy as an example that I have implemented for testing.
+We have not provided an icon for the enemies so you can either use an empty one or something else.
+As long as it is easy to distinguish from the EnemyDummy. (or you can also change EnemyDummy's icon.)

 The format for unit information is as follows:
     Kit: Stats